Loading...

 The negative sign indicates that the heat is released from the water.

-Solution: In both parts, we use the heat formula when temperature changes, $Q=mc(T_f-T_i)$.
+Solution: In both parts, we use the heat formula for temperature changes, $Q=mc(T_f-T_i)$.

 Author: Dr. Ali Nemati